 OK.
 That's kind of a lie.
 I had been thinking about building a system with water cooling for a while.
-This is after years of saying that I didn't think I would ever make one.
-The idea of having running water located next to expensive electronics made me nervous.
+This is after years of saying I didn't think I would ever make one.
+The idea of water next to expensive electronics made me nervous.
 Times change.
 Computer water cooling parts have gotten more common and are well-made.
-After watching a ton of YouTube videos on the subject, it seemed that most leaks were due to operator error, not hardware failures.
-I knew that going down the water-cooled route meant extra cost and more maintenance, but I really just wanted to give it a try.
-Additionally, I wanted to wall mount my system.
-Mostly, that was to get it off my desk, but I also wanted to come up with a flashy, unique-looking system that would show off the components.
+After watching a ton of YouTube videos on the subject, it seemed that most leaks were due to operator errors, not hardware failures.
+I knew that going down the water-cooled route meant extra cost and more maintenance, but I wanted to give it a try.
+Additionally, I wanted to wall-mount my system.
+Mostly, that was to get it off my desk, but I also wanted to create a flashy, unique-looking system that would show off the components.

 Then AMD came out with the Ryzen 3000 series.
 Specifically, the Ryzen 9 3900x caught my eye.
-Along with the X570 chipset and a PCIe Gen 4 SSD in an M.2 form factor, and I couldn't help myself.
-I had not built an AMD system since the Athlon 64 days (probably about 2003 or 2004), because there really was no AMD part at the price level I tend to build in .. until this year.
+Along with the X570 chipset and a PCIe Gen 4 SSD in an M.2 form factor - I couldn't help myself.
+I had not built an AMD system since the Athlon 64 days (probably about 2003 or 2004) because there was no AMD part at the price level I tend to build .. until this year.
 So, I watched the how-to videos again, ordered parts, and started down the tranquil water path.

-In pure single-thread performance, the fastest Intel processors still have the edge (which is even more true with the Intel 10900K that was available at the time, which was the AMD 3900X's closest competitor).
-This tends to make those CPUs faster in games, which tend to use from one to even eight threads.
-Many current games require four or six threads and a couple of games are reported to work best on eight to twelve threads.
-That said, the difference between AMD's IPC and Intel's IPC tends to be hard to notice in most games.
+In pure single-thread performance, the fastest Intel processors still have the edge (which is even more true with the Intel 10900K that was available then, which was the AMD 3900X's closest competitor).
+This tends to make those CPUs faster in games, which use from one to even eight threads.
+Many current games require four or six threads, and a couple of games are reported to work best on eight to twelve threads.
+The difference between AMD's IPC and Intel's IPC tends to be hard to notice in most games.
 However, the extra cores on the 3900X (and now, the lower price) make it better for just about everything else.
 I do a bit of video editing, and this CPU is a dream for that.

-Since I'm using water cooling (more on that later), I am able to keep 12 cores (24 threads) running at 4.3 GHz on all cores at 39°C idle.
-I suspect that if I worked at it, I could do even more.
+Since I'm using water cooling (more on that later), I can keep 12 cores (24 threads) running at 4.3 GHz on all cores at 39°C idle.
+I suspect I could do even more if I worked at it.
 (It's about a 13% boost over stock.)
-Even months later, I really haven't tried to do the "ultimate" tuning.
+Even months later, I haven't tried to do the "ultimate" tuning.
 Here are the numbers according to CPU-Z.

-However, I did do the obligatory Cinebench 20 multi-core and single-core benchmarks.
-According to the rankings at HWBOT, that's about what's expected for this kind of overclock.
+I did do the obligatory Cinebench 20 multi-core and single-core benchmarks.
+According to the rankings at HWBOT, that's about what's expected for this overclock.
 When I ran these benchmarks, I never got over 55°C in CPU temperature.
 That is what water cooling does.

 I have also been using this desktop to transcode and edit more videos than I used to.
 It's an absolute beast for that.
 I don't have any numbers for my previous desktop, but it is noticeably faster.

-For me, the only logical choice for a motherboard to pair with the AMD 3900x was one using the X570 chipset.
+The only logical choice for a motherboard to pair with the AMD 3900x was the X570 chipset.
 I intended to get at least one large PCIe Gen4 M.2 NVMe SSD for storage (and some version of PCIe M.2 NVMe SSD storage - Gen4 or Gen3 for all storage).
-After that, it was just a matter of what features I wanted vs how much I was willing to pay.
-The motherboard that I chose (and would likely choose again) was the Asus ROG Crosshair Hero VIII.
+After that, it was just a matter of what features I wanted versus how much I was willing to pay.
+The motherboard I chose (and would likely choose again) was the Asus ROG Crosshair Hero VIII.